a-moadel/deeplut/README.md

-# DeepLut : DeepLUT: an End-to-End Library for Training Lookup Tables
+# DeepLUT: an End-to-End Library for Training Lookup Tables

 Welcome to DeepLUT